he-y/soft-filter-pruning/README.md

 # Soft Filter Pruning for Accelerating Deep Convolutional Neural Networks
-The PyTorch implementation for [this paper]()
+The PyTorch implementation for [this paper](http://xuanyidong.com/publication/ijcai-2018-sfp).
+This implementation refers to [ResNeXt-DenseNet](https://github.com/D-X-Y/ResNeXt-DenseNet).

 ## Requirements
-- PyThon 3.6
+- Python 3.6
-- PyTorch >= 0.1.0
+- PyTorch = 0.3.1
 - TorchVision = 0.3.0

 ## Training ImageNet

 ### Usage of Pruning Training:
 We train each model from scratch by default.
 If you wish to train the model with pre-trained models, please use the options `--use_pretrain --lr 0.01`.

-### Usage of Pruning Rate Decay:
-We train each model for stable pruning rate by default.
-If you wish to train the model with exponential pruning rate, please use the options `--use_rate_decay`.

 ### Usage of Initial with Pruned Model:
 We use unpruned model as initial model by default.
 If you wish to initial with pruned model, please use the options `--use_sparse --sparse path_to_pruned_model`.